Drop and cover

 - Travel companions.
 Look after each other.
 Help them if they're in need.

 - Friends and family back home.
-They may not be able to help you on the ground, however may help in other ways.
+They may not be able to help you on the ground, but may be able to help in other ways.
 They could help change your travel plans, talk to your insurer or send you money.

 - Travel insurance.
 Most insurers have 24-hour emergency hotlines you can call from overseas.
-If you're covered, they may provide logistical support, as well as financial.
+If you're covered, they may provide logistical and financial support.